CityofToronto/bdit_data-sources/collisions/Readme.md

 The table `collisions_replicator.ACC` is a direct mirror of the same table on the MOVE server.
 It's updated every night. `collisions_replicator.acc_safe_copy` is a copy of `collisions_replicator.ACC`.

-The data dictionary for `ACC`  and `acc_safe_copy` is maintained jointly with MOVE and found on [Notion here](https://www.notion.so/bditto/Collision-Data-Dictionary-adc798de04fb47edaf129d9a6316eddf?pvs=4).
+The data dictionary for `ACC`  and `acc_safe_copy` is maintained jointly by Data Collection and MOVE.
+It is found on [Notion here](https://www.notion.so/bditto/Collision-Data-Dictionary-adc798de04fb47edaf129d9a6316eddf?pvs=4).

 The guides that define values and categories for most columns can be found in the [Manuals page on Notion](https://www.notion.so/bditto/ca4e026b4f20474cbb32ccfeecf9dd76?v=a9428dc0fb3447e5b9c1427f8868e7c8).
 In particular see the Collision Coding Manual, Motor Vehicle Collision Report 2015, and Motor Vehicle Accident Codes Ver.
 1.

 **Please note:** `collisions_replicator.ACC` should never be queried directly, because any dependent views or tables would prevent `collisions_replicator.ACC` from being dropped and replaced (which would essentially freeze the whole pipeline).